Major scale: Harmony of the Major Scale

-Relationship to major keys
+Major keys and major key signatures

 If a piece of music (or part of a piece of music) is in a major key, then the notes in the corresponding major scale are considered diatonic notes, while the notes outside the major scale are considered chromatic notes.
-Moreover, the key signature of the piece of music (or section) will generally reflect the accidentals in the corresponding major scale.
+Moreover, the key signature of the piece of music (or section) will show any sharps or flats in a specific order that are required in the given major scale (key).
+This key signature then avoids the use of any accidentals needed in the corresponding major scale.

 For instance, if a piece of music is in E♭ major, then the seven pitches in the E♭ major scale (E♭, F, G, A♭, B♭, C and D) are considered diatonic pitches, and the other five pitches (E♮, F♯/G♭, A♮, B♮, and C♯/D♭) are considered chromatic pitches.
 In this case, the key signature will have three flats (B♭, E♭, and A♭).

 The figure below shows all 12 relative major and minor keys, with major keys on the outside and minor keys on the inside arranged around the circle of fifths.

 The numbers inside the circle show the number of sharps or flats in the key signature, with the sharp keys going clockwise, and the flat keys counterclockwise from C major (which has no sharps or flats.)
 The circular arrangement depends on enharmonic relationships in the circle, usually reckoned at six sharps or flats for the major keys of F♯ = G♭ and D♯ = E♭ for minor keys.
 Seven sharps or flats make major keys (C♯ major or C♭ major) that may be more conveniently spelled with five flats or sharps (as D♭ major or B major).